shawnps/mygengo-python/README.md

 MyGengo.unicode2utf8()
 --------------------------------------------------------------------------------------------------------
-Convenience method for making sure that text is in an acceptable format for myGengo submissions.
+Convenience method for making sure that text is in an acceptable format for Gengo submissions.

 ### Parameters:
 - _text_: Required.
 Text to convert.